nus-cs2103-AY2122S1/tp/docs/team/tsiyuk.md

 2. Implemented task editing commands
   * What it does: `tedit` command can edit the name and deadline of the task, `tdone` command can mark a task as done, `tundone` command can mark a task as uncompleted.
   * Justification: This feature improves the product by allowing users to edit the detailed information of an existing task.
+  * Highlights: `tedit` will only change the fields specified in the command parameters. `tdone` and `tundone` can edit multiple tasks' status.
   * Notable PRs: [PR#146](https://github.com/AY2122S1-CS2103T-T15-2/tp/pull/146), [PR#150](https://github.com/AY2122S1-CS2103T-T15-2/tp/pull/150), [PR#157](https://github.com/AY2122S1-CS2103T-T15-2/tp/pull/157)

 3. Implemented `mtfind` command